 - Cisco update servers.
-For more information, see NoteLocal update servers do not automatically receive security service updates, only AsyncOS upgrades.
-After using a local update server for upgrading AsyncOS, change the update and upgrade settings back to use the Cisco update servers so the security services update automatically again., page 21-29. - Local server.
-For more information, see Upgrading from a Local Server, page 21-29. - 2.
+For more information, see Updating and Upgrading from the Cisco Update Servers, page 22-29. - Local server.
+For more information, see Upgrading from a Local Server, page 22-29. - 2.
 Receives an XML file that lists the available updates or AsyncOS upgrade versions.
 This XML file is known as the "manifest." - 3.
 Downloads the update or upgrade image files.